The Rebound Effect of Tysabri

 I was nauseous, and even slowly moving my head made the world look like it was speeding around; like when you're speeding down the freeway and you look straight out the window at the dashes of white paint on the road.
 It is almost a blur.
 The nausea went away, but I still can’t see unless I am sitting and staring at the computer screen.
 Still.

 Kind of goes without saying, but my balance is off.
 I have never fallen so much in my life.
 I went from walking on my own, to walking with a cane, to needing a wheelchair, back to using a cane, and now I am trying to not use a cane, but I really should be using one.
 I lost my sense of taste for a while, and I have been battling the worst insomnia I have ever had.

 Solu Medrol, Solu Cortef, IVIG, and still nothing.
-I am trying to be patient but it’s getting really difficult.
-I had an LP (lumbar puncture) and a couple MRIs.
-Everything looks normal on my LP and my MRI is lit up with some new lesions (which I expected- all of which explain my symptoms; huge lesion in the cerebellum which explains my dizziness.
+I am trying to be patient, but it’s getting really difficult.
+I had an LP (lumbar puncture) and a couple of MRIs.
+Everything looks normal on my LP, and my MRI is lit up with some new lesions (which I expected), all of which explain my symptoms.
+A huge lesion in the cerebellum explains my dizziness.